What an HO-3 Insurance Policy Covers

 • HO-3 insurance may cost more, depending on your needs, but you’ll get a wider range of coverage.

-What is HO-3 insurance?
+What HO-3 insurance covers

 Your coverage limits can vary depending on the cost and location of your home and how much coverage you need.
 Once unexpected damage to your home or personal property strikes, you’ll need to file a claim with your home insurance company and pay your deductible.
 Upon approval of your claim, the insurer will cover the damage up to your coverage limit.